elevate0123/CSE/06 Sociology/Paper 1/010 Social Change in Modern Society +.md

 - In South Africa, the Truth and Reconciliation Commission used education to promote understanding and reconciliation between different racial groups.
 - In the United States, the Civil Rights Movement used education to challenge segregation and discrimination.

-These are just a few examples of how education can be used to promote social change.
-As we continue to face global challenges such as poverty, inequality, and climate change, education will become even more important as a tool for creating a better future.
+Education can be used to promote social change.
+As we continue to face global challenges such as poverty, inequality, and climate change, education will become even more important as a tool for creating a better future. #conclusion